Sanchitshrma/Sanchitshrma/README.md

 ## 🌟 About Me
 🎓 **BTech in Electronics & Communication Engineering**
-📍 **Maharaja Surajmal Institute of Technology, Janakpuri, New Delhi**
+📍 **Maharaja Surajmal Institute of Technology, Janakpuri C4, New Delhi**
 💡 Passionate about **Full-Stack Development**, **DSA in Java**, and **Tech Innovations**
 🔥 Always learning new technologies & solving complex problems